Sledging (cricket): India

 Former Indian captain Kapil Dev laid the foundation to turn India into a competitive sledging side, according to Viv Richards.
 Saurav Ganguly is known to be among India's first 'aggressive' captains who employed sledging on the field.
 Indian batsman Virender Sehwag has said, "If there's no sledging, there won't be any enjoyment left in the game."
 Indian cricketer Gautam Gambhir said it's fine to do 'whatever you can to upset the opposition till the time you don't get personal.'
 Indian wicketkeeper MS Dhoni has described sledging as an 'art' and has said it is fair as long as a 'line' isn't crossed.
 Indian pacer Sreesanth has said that sledging is 'part and parcel' of the game.
 Indian bowler Irfan Pathan has said that sledging has a 'certain charm' about it also adding that it should be done 'within limits'.
-Indian legend Sachin Tendulkar has called for sledging within 'certain limits' in his autobiography Playing It My Way.
 Former Indian cricketer and commentator Sunil Gavaskar explains that sledging is done to 'disrupt a cricketer's concentration'.
 Former Indian cricketer Mohammad Kaif has stated that sledging is fine but verbals must not extend to 'family'.

 Indian cricket captain Virat Kohli said, "We take it very well and we give it back even better."
 Ganguly has stated that Kohli's aggression is 'two-times more' than his own.
 Under Kohli's captaincy, players are required to have 'top fitness, high intensity and an aggressive mindset'.
 Upon receiving the ICC Spirit of Cricket Award in January 2020, India captain Virat Kohli talked in support of sledging, on-field banter and intimidation adding that individuals should not be targeted 'emotionally'.
 Sachin Tendulkar has pointed out that aggression has become the strength of the Indian team under Kohli.
 Indian Test cricketer Cheteshwar Pujara said that he makes 'a lot of noise on the field' and believes that sledging 'helps the bowlers'.
 Indian batsman Ajinkya Rahane has compared sledging (on the cricket field) to 'car honking while driving'.
 Defending sledging objections against Virat Kohli and Rishabh Pant by Australian cricketers during India's Tour of Australia in 2018, former Indian batsman VVS Laxman said, "When you're playing for your country you have to play with pride, you have to play with passion."